 \begin{question}[Weak canonical vanishing] Let $R$ be a nice ring spectrum of fp type $n$.
 Let $F$ be a $p$-local type $n+2$ finite complex.
 Is there a $d\in \Zz$, such that the maps are trivial for $*>d$, and for any $k\geq 1$? \end{question}

 Since the boundedness of $\TR$ would imply the boundedness of $\TC$, one can make following definition. \begin{definition} Let $F$ be a $p$-local type $n+2$ finite complex, and $R$ be a ring spectrum of fp type $n$.
 We say that $R$ satisfies the Lichtenbaum\textendash Quillen property if $F\otimes\TR(R)$ is bounded. \end{definition} With this definition, one could also ask the following question related to Problem \ref{redshiftprob}. \begin{problem} Let $R$ be an $\Ee_1$-ring spectrum of (pure) fp type $n$.
-Does $\TR(R,p)$ have fp type $n+1$. \end{problem} The method to prove Conjecture \ref{conj:red2}, is first to construct a nice algebra map $R\to S$, yielding an algebra map $L_{K(n+1)} \K(R) \to L_{K(n+1)} \K(S)$.
+Does $R$ satisfy the Lichtenbaum--Quillen property? \end{problem} The method to prove Conjecture \ref{conj:red2}, is first to construct a nice algebra map $R\to S$, yielding an algebra map $L_{K(n+1)} \K(R) \to L_{K(n+1)} \K(S)$.
 If one can show that $L_{K(n+1)} \K(S)\not\simeq 0$, then one could conclude that the source is not $0$.

 The K-theory of truncated polynomial algebras over perfect fields were studied in \cite{HM97}.
 Note that $\Ff_p[x]/x^e$ is just $\BP\langle -1\rangle[x]/x^e$.
 Thus it is natural to consider the K-theory of $\BP\langle n\rangle[x]/x^e$, which are chromatic higher level cases of $\Ff_p[x]/x^e$.
 The goal of this paper is to study Problem \ref{redshiftprob}, Conjecture \ref{conj:red1}, \ref{conj:red2}, Question \ref{q:Segal}, \ref{q:can}, for $R=\BP\langle n\rangle[x]/x^e$, and other rings related to that.
 In particular, in the proof of Proposition \ref{pro:segal1} and \cite[Theorem A]{HM97}, shows that $\K(\Ff_p[x]/x^e)$ is not an fp spectrum of type $0$.
 And Proposition \ref{pro:TClxe}, shows that $\K((\ell[x]/x^e)^{\wedge}_p)^{\wedge}_p$ is not an fp spectrum of type $2$.